phhpro/atomchat/README.md

 ### Uploads

-Image types `gif, jpeg, jpg, png` are converted to Base64 strings to minimise server requests.
-Only Base64 types will get a thumbnail icon.
+Image types `gif, jpeg, jpg, png` are converted to Base64 strings to minimise server requests, and only these will get auto-scaled thumbnails.
 Any other types are printed as normal text links.

-If you don't see the thumbnails you may need to edit your CSP to add an exception for the `base` handler.
-Refer to the *UPLOADS* section in `conf.php` to add or remove file types.
-There is also an option to auto-delete old files when using daily logs.
+You may need to edit your CSP to add an exception for the `base` handler if you don't see the thumbnails.
+Refer to the *UPLOADS* section in `conf.php` regarding file types.
+There's also an option to auto-delete old files when using daily logs.

 ### Themes

-The provided CSS themes are probably not the most fashionable.
-They are kept simple and primarily serve as guidance.
+The included CSS themes are probably not the most fashionable.
+They are kept simple and primarily aim to provide guidance.

 ### Languages